ttecles/aidl-lyrics-recognition/README.md

 <p align="right"><a href="#toc">To top</a></p>

 ## 8. Conclusions <a name="conclusions"></a>
-As already mentioned before recognition tasks in music remain complex.
-Additionally, today as then the community laments a lack of well structured, aligned, large data sets for music information retrieval tasks.
-In consequence we needed to address the challenge to find an appropriate dataset and model architecture.
-Few literature for reference was available.
+As already mentioned before recognition tasks in music are considered to remain complex.
+This could be confirmed as well for our lyrics recognition task in particular.
+The following reasons are determined: Today as then the community laments a lack of well structured, aligned, large data sets for music information retrieval tasks.
+Furthermore, few literature for reference was available.
+In consequence we needed to address the challenge to find appropriate dataset and model architecture.
+We found it particularly hard not only to understand potential model architectures but also to prepare the data appropriately.
+The finding that freezing features inside of a pretrained model would be necessary, was a special takeaway.
 We believe that our suggestion is a powerful solution for lyrics recognition.
 Though, its high computational cost in terms of time and money is evident and implementation remains to be optimized.
 <p align="right"><a href="#toc">To top</a></p>

-## 9. Next Steps <a name="next_steps"></a>
+## 9. Imagine 1 month more... <a name="1_month"></a>
-Further research could be done for:
-* melody extraction
-* chords transcription
+Based on our findings we consider the following scenarios worth further investigation:
+* Train end-to-end after unfreezing Demucs
+* Train more epochs
-* summary of the lyrics
+* Faster implementation of beam search
-* pitch recognition
-* contribution to larger datasets of high quality
+* Train with different models
 <p align="right"><a href="#toc">To top</a></p>

+## 10. Next Steps <a name="next_steps"></a>
+In a broader sense and in the context of music information retrieval tasks in general, further research could be done for:
+* Melody extraction
+* Chords transcription
+* Summary of the lyrics
+* Contribution to larger datasets of high quality
+<p align="right"><a href="#toc">To top</a></p>

-## 10. References <a name="references"></a>
+## 11. References <a name="references"></a>
 https://towardsdatascience.com/wav2vec-2-0-a-framework-for-self-supervised-learning-of-speech-representations-7d3728688cae

 https://ieeexplore.ieee.org/abstract/document/5179014